mediquo/docs-sdk/docs/sdk/ios/customization.md

 sidebar_label: Customization
 ---

+# Important!

+The v1 version of the iOS SDK is **deprecated**, we highly recommend you to update to the latest version.
+Read the [changelog](/docs/sdk/ios/changelog) for more information.

+## Customization

 The following colors can be customized, throught the _MediQuoStyleType_ implementation, in your app.

 For setup this customization, you may to send this implementation in [Installation](https://developer.mediquo.com/docs/sdk/ios/introduction/#initialization) process.